The Serial Position Effect – MCAT Psychology | MedSchoolCoach

 d) None of the above.

-A is correct, the serial-position effect is the tendency for people to better recall the first and last items in a list rather than the middle items.
+the serial-position effect is the tendency for people to better recall the first and last items in a list rather than the middle items.
 The child can only remember the first two and last two letters of the alphabet.
 This is an example of the serial-position effect.
 Answer choice B is incorrect because the primacy effect is a cognitive bias that results in an individual recalling items at the beginning of a list better than those presented later.
 The child remember the last two letters of the alphabet, so this is not an example of the primacy effect.
 Answer choice C is incorrect because the recency effect is a cognitive bias that results in an individual recalling items at the ends of a list better than those presented earlier.
 The child remembers the first two letters of the alphabet, so this is not an example of the recency effect.

 Get 1-on-1 MCAT Tutoring From a Specialist